So you want to get in shape and start getting fit, but you’re not sure what the perfect workout is?

 - How to determine the perfect diet for you

 As we have laid out in our Start Eating Healthy Guide, if you are trying to lose weight it comes down to making slightly better choices, slightly more frequently:

 Story time!
 Nerd Fitness Rebel Tim was told he couldn’t exercise due to an injury.
-He joined our NF Academy, and focused on the 3 things he could control:
+He joined our NF Academy (now a part of Nerd Fitness Prime), and focused on the 3 things he could control:

 - He fixed his nutrition.

 - He adjusted his mindset.